AimanLakhani/NBA_Injury_Analysis/README.md

 The Advanced Statistics show how a team performed over the course of the season.
-To check the stats and their definitions: https://www.basketball-reference.com/leagues/NBA_2020.html#advanced-team The injuries dataset is a catalog of all injuries through the 2020 NBA season, including the bubble during COVID.
+To check the stats and their definitions: https://www.basketball-reference.com/leagues/NBA_2020.html#advanced-team The injuries dataset is a catalog of all injuries through the 2020 NBA season, including the bubble during COVID, with over 27,000 data points.

 ### Library Versions
 MatPlotLib - 3.8.0 \